up9inc/mockintosh/docs/Templating.md

 Jinja2 usage: `{% raw %}{{ fake.address() | replace('\n','\\n') }}{% endraw %}`

 Handlebars usage: `{% raw %}{{ replace ( fake.address ) old='\n' new='\\n' }}{% endraw %}`

+#### env(name, default)

+Returns the value of environment variable given by `name` parameter.
+If the environment variable does not exists in the current shell then the value in `default` parameter is returned.